AndyV773/PP5/README.md

 ## Business Requirements

-BR1: The client wants to uncover key variables or indicators that are most predictive of whether the stock price will go up or down the next trading day
+BR1: The client wants to uncover key market indicators that are most predictive of whether the stock price will go up or down the next trading day

 BR2: The client is looking to have a model developed that can generate daily predictions, enabling more informed decision-making, supporting automated trading strategies, and incorporating risk assessment to evaluate potential losses and market volatility